Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 CPU Bottleneck

 CPU bottleneck occurs when a CPU cannot keep up with other components, most notably with the GPU.
-It means that when the GPU processes data, but the CPU cannot keep up, results in CPU bottleneck.
+It means that when the GPU processes data, but the CPU cannot keep up, it results in a CPU bottleneck.

 That’s how the CPU i3-9100F bottlenecks.
 Also, read our detailed discussion on how bad a CPU bottleneck can be for your PC.